 “We’re doomed” she said.

-“She” was a dean at another university.
+“She” is a dean at another university.
 Her name might easily be added to those of a long list of prognosticators predicting doom and gloom for universities.
-Reasons for their pessimism come readily to mind: funding cut backs, large – sometimes enormous – pension deficits, costs escalating more rapidly than revenues, demographic trends reducing the numbers of students available to enroll, increasing competition from the colleges, and technological developments that are challenging traditional modes of course delivery.
+Reasons for their pessimism come readily to mind: funding cutbacks, large—sometimes enormous—pension deficits, costs escalating more rapidly than revenues, demographic trends reducing the numbers of students available to enroll, increasing competition from the colleges, and technological developments that are challenging traditional modes of course delivery.

 The most influential advocate of this approach is Robert C. Dickeson.
 Despite its dry title, his book, Prioritizing Academic Programs and Services, has become something of a bestseller.
 An impressive number of universities in the United States and now in Canada are adopting it as a how-to manual for PPP.
 The heart of Dickeson’s process is a review of all programs that aims to rank them in a way that enables a university to decide what programs it should cut, consolidate, or complement as it attempts to put its financial house in order.